maximbilan/T-Block/README.md

 ![alt tag](https://raw.github.com/maximbilan/tblock/master/img/screen_on_main_page.png)

-Powered by <a href="http://www.rtsoft.com/wiki/doku.php?id=proton">Proton SDK</a>, there are a lot of tutorials how to build for different platoforms.
-I think you will have no difficulties, if you want to build this sources:)
+Powered by <a href="http://www.rtsoft.com/wiki/doku.php?id=proton">Proton SDK</a>, there are a lot of tutorials how to build for different platforms.
+I think you will have no difficulties, if you want to build this sources :)